-Change in Benefit Terms: The figures above do not include any liability impact that may have resulted from plan changes which occurred after June 30, 2013 as they have minimal cost impact.
-This applies for voluntary benefit changes as well as any offers of the Two Years Additional Service Credit (a.k.a.
-Golden Handshakes).
+Benefit Changes: The figures above generally include any liability impact that may have resulted from voluntary benefit changes that occurred on or before the Measurement Date.
+However, offers of Two Years Additional Service Credit (a.k.a.
+Golden Handshakes) that occurred after the valuation Date are not included in the figures above, unless the liability impact is deemed to be material by the plan actuary.